audreythellman/hbwater_chla/rfu-calculation-vignette.md

     ## Warning in rfu_to_mgm2(chla_list = chla, slp_id = "Cary2022"): All duplicate
     ## values were removed to complete this analysis

+If you encounter errors at this step: 1. check if your runs are labeled correctly (e.g. “run 2” vs. “run2”) on the sample file and on the blanks dataframe 2. ensure your samplelist is updated 3. missing values in rfu are `NA` or removed

 Now, we can save a “tidy” output version of this data, keeping only the parts that we need: